 While this may seem obvious, some people still take the chance to look a little snazzier.
 This is a terrible idea, don't wear shoes with any sort of high heel or platform unless you wish to get stuck in the ground and twist an ankle.
 You will most definitely not need this type of footwear on your entire safari trip.

 Do: Wear comfortable and sturdy shoes

-Hiking boots or sturdy sneakers are your best bet for a safari trip.
-You’ll need something that’s going to be comfortable enough to go walking in, so make sure you’ve worn them in enough to know that no blisters are in your future.
-Even in the summer heat, it’s best to wear good closed shoes that will protect you from sweltering sand, harsh thorns and even bug bites.
+Comfortable trail shoes, sturdy sneakers or even lightweight hiking boots are your best bet for a safari trip.
+You'll need something that's going to be comfortable enough to go walking in, so make sure you've worn them in enough to know that no blisters are in your future.
+Even in the summer heat, it's best to wear good closed shoes that will protect you from sweltering sand, harsh thorns and even bug bites.

 Don't: Forget your hat and sunscreen

 People from cooler climates often don't realise how hot the southern African sun really is.
 You need a hat to keep the sun off your head, face and neck.

 *Pro-tip: Get a hat with a string, and clip the string to your collar, so that if your hat blows off during a game drive on an open safari vehicle, you won't lose it.

 Do: Lather on sunscreen before you leave the nest